Juan Centeno: New York Mets

 After the 2008 season, he played for Gigantes de Carolina of the Liga de Béisbol Profesional Roberto Clemente (LBPRC).

 After the 2012 season, he played for Atenienses de Manatí of the LBPRC.

 In 2013, Centeno advanced to the Triple-A level with the Las Vegas 51s.
 On September 9, 2013, Centeno was called up to the majors for the first time.
 He made his major league debut on September 18 against the San Francisco Giants, going 2-for-4 with two singles, and his first major league RBI.
 For the 2013 season, Centeno appeared in four MLB games, batting .300 with one RBI.
 After the 2013 season, he played for Carolina of the LBPRC.

-In 2014, he appeared in 10 MLB games, batting .200 with two RBIs.
-That season, Centeno also played in 74 minor league games, batting .289 with one home run and 25 RBIs.
+In 2014, Centero appeared in 10 games for New York, batting .200 with two RBI.
+That season, Centeno also played in 74 minor league games, batting .289 with one home run and 25 RBI.

-After the 2014 season, he played for Senadores de San Juan of the LBPRC.

 Milwaukee Brewers

 On October 31, 2014, Centeno was selected off waivers by the Milwaukee Brewers.
 In 2015, after catcher Jonathan Lucroy was injured, Centeno was called up to Milwaukee.
 From late April to late May, he appeared in 10 MLB games, batting .048 (1-for-21).
 He was optioned to the Triple-A Colorado Springs Sky Sox when Lucroy returned.
 On November 2, Centeno was removed from the 40–man roster and sent outright to Triple–A Colorado Springs on November 2.
 He was granted free agency on November 6.
 After the 2015 season, he played for Cangrejeros de Santurce and Criollos de Caguas of the LBPRC.